DawnEver/csee-typst-template/template.typ

   title_cn: "",
   authors_cn: (),
   address_cn: "",
-  // The paper's abstract.
-Can be omitted if you don't have one.

   abstract: none,
   abstract_cn: none,

-  // A list of index terms or keywords to display after the abstract. keywords:(), keywords_cn:(),
-  // The path to a bibliography file if you want to cite some external
-  // works.
+  keywords:(),
+  keywords_cn:(),

   bibliography-file: none,
-  // The paper's content.

   body
 ) = {

   // Set document metdata.
   set document(title: title_cn, author: authors_cn)